 And several nutrients can help either speed this process up or slow this process down.

-If your goal is to speed up the conversion of T4 to T3 then you'll want to find supplements which contain the following:
+If your goal is to speed up the conversion of T4 to T3 then you’ll want to find supplements that contain the following:

 - Guggul extract

 These specific nutrients can either directly (or indirectly) help your body produce more T3 naturally through this conversion process.

 I recommend a supplement, such as this one, which contains many of these ingredients in a synergistic blend.

 This is not primarily a weight loss supplement, but it may help improve the overall function of your thyroid gland and ultimately help you balance your weight.

 Another beneficial supplement is protein powder.